wRadion/RM2ExCoop/README.md

 If you already know this guide, here is the list of steps that is done automagically by the program:

 ![rm2excoop_compare](https://user-images.githubusercontent.com/7728178/194631372-4023440d-264c-48ba-8705-83471d2dfbe5.jpg)

+# Credits

+Thanks a lot to [jesusyoshi54](https://github.com/jesusyoshi54) ([scuttlebugraiser](https://gitlab.com/scuttlebugraiser)), the developer of RM2C who made this possible.

+Thanks to [EmeraldLockdown](https://github.com/EmeraldLoc) for all the help provided when I first got into Romhack porting.

+Thanks to [Sunk](https://www.youtube.com/channel/UCBT9x3fRcOqbDTATXVgptWg) for the creation of his Romhack port tutorial.

+Thanks to [Leonitz](https://www.youtube.com/c/Leonitz) for the program icon.

+Thanks to Woissil for the testing.